How to Find the Perfect Angel Investors for Your Small Business

 Understanding Angel Investors

-Angel investors are individuals who provide capital to startups and small businesses in exchange for ownership equity or convertible debt.
+Angel investors are individuals who provide capital to startups and small business in exchange for ownership equity or convertible debt.
 Unlike venture capitalists, angel investors use their own funds and typically get involved in the early stages of a company’s growth.
 They often provide more than just money; many angel investors also offer mentoring, advice, and access to their network of contacts.

 Types of Angel Investors